mwebb387/nvim-config-bistro/README.md

   (fennel)) ; Loads 'src/recipes/fennel.fnl' with no parameters
 ```

-(NOTE: Not all macro methods are documented yet, but all macros can be redily viewed in `src/macros.fnl`)
+(NOTE: Not all macro methods are documented yet, but all macros can be readily viewed in `src/macros.fnl`)

 ## TODO